Who We Are

 MISSION

-The activities of the Quinn foundation are in three areas:
+The activities of the Quinn Foundation are in two areas:

-3. Funding numerous medical operations in underdeveloped countries with generous assistance from U.S. doctors and nurses through other organizations.
+2. Funding medical operations in underdeveloped countries with generous volunteer assistance from U.S. doctors and nurses focusing on women’s health.

 HISTORY

-The Quinn Foundation has been making grants since 1985.
+The Quinn Foundation established the Quinn Fellowships in 1985.
 The incentive for the Foundation’s programs has come mainly from the late Mrs. Doris G. Quinn’s (1917-1998) interest in history.
 As she worked on her Master’s Degree and Ph.D. at NYU in her 60’s, she became aware that many of her fellow students worked several part-time jobs to pay for school and living expenses in order to complete their graduate degrees.Through her generosity, Mrs. Quinn established the Quinn Fellowship Program to help history graduate students complete their Ph.D. degrees.